During Your MRI

 Security of personal items

 After the interview you will be asked to change into a gown and pants.
 Your clothes, jewelry, glasses, hearing aides, dentures, hairpins, credit cards, coins, keys and other metal objects will need to be removed and placed in one of our secure lockers.
 Please do not wear cosmetics to your scan as many brands contain metal.
-All valuables should be left at home, and please arrange for any necessary child care during your appointment.
+All valuables should be left at home.

 While the scan is taking place